codidharma/hugo-clarity/content/posts/global-ai-2023-low-code-lab/index.md

 ### Setting up Email Account To Send And Receive Email

-You can use your existing gmail account or create a free gmail account to send the ticket notifications.
-[Create a Gmail account](https://support.google.com/mail/answer/56256?hl=en)
+You can use send grid to send emails.
+You can get free Send Grid Account using free plan from [Get started for free with Send Grid](https://sendgrid.com/free/)

+Follow the steps provided to verify sender and set up 2FA.
+Post that create a API key from settings and save it as it will be used at a later point in time to send the email.

 ## Solution Implementation